 Pool Noodle Hacks Video

-Do you have some favorite pool noodle hacks?
-Let me know in the comments below.
+Lastly, If you have favorite pool noodle hacks, let me know in the comments below!